zakiheb0016/Chat-APP-Sockets/README.md

-# What ?
+#Description:
-This a chatapp developed with C programming language to experement with sockets in Linux
+This is a chat application developed using the C programming language to experiment with sockets in Linux.

-# HOW ?
+#Functionality:
-In fact,this app consists of two subapps,one for the client side and another for server side.
-Here the clients begins the conversation and sends a message to the server that will respond to.The conversation is terminated when one of them sends  'EXIT'
+The application consists of two sub-applications, one for the client side and another for the server side.
+The conversation is initiated by the client, who sends a message to the server.
+The server responds to the message, and the conversation continues until one of them sends the 'EXIT' command to terminate the session.